fbpx

 1. Duchesse de Nemours peony

-Duchesse de Nemours Peony is the most popular white peony variety.
+Duchesse de Nemours peony is the most popular white peony variety.
 This French heirloom is a full double white peony with gorgeous layers of fluffy white petals.
-Each Duchesse de Nemours flower measures 5″-6″ across, and are so packed with petals that they are nearly ball-shaped (although slightly flattened).
+Each Duchesse de Nemours flower measures 5″-6″ across and is so packed with petals that they are nearly ball-shaped (although slightly flattened).
 The foliage is dark green and highly ornamental.

 Festiva maxima peony